 Flexibility

-Unless you have a pair of shoes for decoration, you probably intend to wear your shoes.
-Wearing your shoes means walking around, and that movement means whatever glue you use needs to be flexible enough to accommodate your actions.
+While some people buy shoes for collection and display only, most of you will probably intend to wear them for everyday use.
+Wearing your shoes means walking around; that movement means whatever glue you use needs to be flexible enough to accommodate your actions.

 Flexibility is where lots of strong glues fail.
-The reason glue is adhesive is that the little molecules inside of them (which are called different things depending on the type of glue you’re using but using super glue as an example) stick together in the presence of water.
+The glue is adhesive because the little molecules inside of them (which are called different things depending on the type of glue you’re using) stick together in the presence of water.

-The molecules sticking together are comparable to little metal hooks holding together, eventually forming a chain.
+The molecules sticking together resemble little metal hooks holding together, eventually forming a chain to allow a durable bond.

 How is Shoe Glue Different From Regular Glue?